How to find date difference in PostgreSQL

-In this PostgreSQL tutorial, I will teach how to find PostgreSQL DateDiff.
-You will understand how to find the difference between two dates using the functions DATE_PART(), and EXTRACT().
+In this PostgreSQL tutorial, I will teach you how to find the date difference in PostgreSQL.
+You will learn how to calculate the difference between two dates using the DATE_PART(), EXTRACT(), and AGE () functions.

-There is a function called DATEDIFF in other database software such as Oracle, SQL and etc, to compute the difference between the two dates.
+There is a function called DATEDIFF in other database software, such as Oracle and SQL, to compute the difference between two dates.
 But this kind of function doesn’t exist in PostgreSQL.

-To get the same functionality as DATEDIFF, you can use the minus (-) operator with different functions such as EXTRACT(), DATE_PART() and etc, to find the difference between the two dates.
+To achieve the same functionality as DATEDIFF, you can use the minus (-) operator in conjunction with various functions, such as EXTRACT() and DATE_PART(), to find the difference between two dates.

-Let’s check some of the examples and find the date differences.
+Let’s examine some examples and determine the date differences.

-The EXTRACT() function gets the minutes, seconds, dates, years, months and etc, from the given date and time or timestamp value.
-In simple words, When you need to find the specific field of the given date and time value, you can use this function.
+The EXTRACT() function retrieves the minutes, seconds, dates, years, months, and other components from the given date and time or timestamp value.
+In simple words, when you need to find the specific field of the given date and time value, you can use this function.

 The syntax is given below.